eArmada8/Ys8_IT3/README.md

-# Ys VIII IT3 mesh and texture export
+# Ys VIII / IX IT3 mesh and texture export
 A script to get the mesh data and textures out of IT3 files, hopefully someday I will find a way to get both back into the IT3 file.
 The mesh output is in .fmt/.vb/.ib files that are compatible with DarkStarSword Blender import plugin for 3DMigoto, textures are in DDS format, and metadata is in JSON format.
+Tested with Ys VIII / IX models so far.

 ## Credits:
 99.9% of my understanding of the IT3 format comes from the reverse engineering work of TwnKey (github.com/TwnKey), and specifically [TwnKey's model dumper](https://github.com/TwnKey/IT3Dumper).